-When beginning to organize the details of their big day, Esti and Justin made one of the best decisions of their planning process by hiring Tessa Brand of Tessa Lyn Events to plan their celebration.
+When beginning to organize the details of their big day, Esti and Justin made one of the best decisions of their wedding-planning process by hiring Tessa Brand of Tessa Lyn Events to plan their celebration.
 Since their initial plans changed due to Covid, the couple was even more grateful to have an esteemed professional by their side.
 “I wouldn’t have been able to get through the planning and re-planning process without her,” shares Esti.
 “She really went above and beyond and knew every single detail.”

 Though they had originally began to organize a 225-person wedding at a resort in Rancho Palos Verdes, California, the pandemic forced Esti and Justin to transition their large wedding to a 60-person backyard celebration at the home of the groom’s uncle in Beverly Hills.
 Thankfully, the venue allowed the couple to stick to the vision Esti had dreamed of all along.
 “I wanted tropical, romantic garden vibes,” describes the bride of the theme, which was first introduced by way of a gorgeous invitation suite featuring illustrations of bright florals and tropical monstera leaves arranged in a hot-pink envelope.